 Plus, seaweed also acts like an exfoliant, which we’ve already talked about the importance of.
 The best recipes for cellulite loss include:

-- Seaweed powder (your base) (The brand we like is here.
+- Seaweed powder (your base) (The brand we like is here on Amazon.
 There are also other brands but we liked the quality of this one and the price is really fair for the quantity of 16 oz.)

-- Aloe Vera to help soothe and hydrate your skin deep down (our favorite brand is here)
+- Aloe Vera to help soothe and hydrate your skin deep down (our favorite brand is here on Amazon)

 - Caffeine (generally in the form of coffee)